openclarity/vmclarity/rfc/extend-misconfiguration-scanners.md

 Contextually, the misconfiguration findings are the best candidate as they require minimal changes while also allowing simple integration.
 This approach benefits VMClarity in several ways:

-* The misconfiguration model can be reused and respected without impacting the existing scopes
+* The misconfiguration model can be extended and reused without impacting the existing scopes

 The misconfiguration [API model](https://github.com/openclarity/vmclarity/blob/bfc32ec88ee266157aaf7bcae7b17c4b2ee5c868/api/openapi.yaml#L3083) is not abstract enough to enable integration of new scanners.
 Minor API changes are required to make the model more generic and enable direct conversion of CIS Docker Benchmark results.